 Our 200 Year Anniversary in 2021 – providing support to former seafarers’ families in need since 1821

-Sailor’s Children’s Society will be celebrating 200 years on 19th April 2021 and we hope to commemorate this fantastic occasion by a number of events throughout the year subject to COVID restrictions.
-The programme of events planned for 2021 are as follows:
+couple of events on the day and we hope to organise several events throughout the year subject to COVID restrictions.
+The programme of events planned for 2021 and 2022 are as follows:

 - 5th August 2021 – our Annual General Meeting will take place on the Newland Estate in Hull.

-- October/November 2021 – we will have an Exhibition at the Hull History Centre where we have a full display of our photographs showing the history of the Society and some artefacts.
+- Late Summer 2021 – we will have an Exhibition at the Hull History Centre where we have a full display of our photographs showing the history of the Society and some artefacts.

 1821 On the 19th April 1821, a meeting convened by public advertisement in the Boys’ Schoolroom to organise a Society, the designation of which was to be “The Port of Hull Society for the Religious Instruction to Seamen”.
 The floating chapel “Valiant” opened for worship in the Humber Dock.

 1823 Ship’s library facility formed in the floating chapel which continued though to the 1970’s in conjunction with the British Sailors’ Society.

 1824 Marine School opened for the purpose of improving sea apprentices in writing, reading, arithmetic and navigation.

 1837 Sailors Orphan Institute established in Waterhouse Lane for clothing and educating of deceased seamen and rivermen.